Housing options for seniors

 Independent living communities

-As their names indicate, these developments allow their residents to live independently — they do not provide medical care or help with daily living.
+As the name indicates, these developments allow their residents to live independently — they do not provide medical care or help with daily living.
 However, they do offer plenty of amenities, often including pools, gyms, activities, transportation and sometimes daily meals and laundry service.
 As you might imagine, buying or even renting in one of these resort-like communities is not cheap.
-For those who can afford it, this is an ideal option for couples and seniors who are still in good physical health and want a low-maintenance lifestyle and neighbors similar in age.
+If you can afford it, this is an ideal option for couples and seniors who are still in good physical health and want a low-maintenance lifestyle and neighbors similar in age.

 Pros: